pedro-crb/optisandbox/README.md

 ### OptiSandbox
-OptiSandbox is a standalone version of the numpy and optimization modules from [AeroSandbox](https://github.com/peterdsharpe/AeroSandbox).
+OptiSandbox is a standalone version of the numpy and optimization modules from Peter Sharpe's [AeroSandbox](https://github.com/peterdsharpe/AeroSandbox).